The data.bris publication process

 In this step, you create a Deposit Record and specify which data the Deposit Record relates to.
 This process allows you to associate some data with one record and other data under a different record, as required.
 A unique DOI will be assigned to each Deposit Record and its associated dataset.

-- Log into the data deposit system with your University username & password at http://data-bris.acrc.bris.ac.uk/ and click on the name of your project.
+- Log into the data deposit system with your University username and password at http://data-bris.acrc.bris.ac.uk/ and click on the name of your project.
 At this point, you’ll see some high-level information about your project’s storage space.

 - Click on the 'Deposit data for publication' button, and you’ll be presented with the University’s Research data deposit licence agreement.
 Please read the licence, and if you agree, click ‘Accept’.
 Acceptance of the licence is mandatory if you wish to deposit.